signalogic/SigSRF_SDK/mediaTest_readme.md

 -cXXX is an argument specifying a base platform.
 Currently for the Github .rar packages and Docker containers this argument should always be given as -cx86

--MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no operating mode should be given
+-MN specifies an optional operating mode N. -M0 is the default; currently for the Github .rar packages and Docker containers no operating mode should be given

 ### Repeat